RocketMan/zookeeper/docs/Playlists.md

 currently authenticated user.
 The 'match' keyword indicates a full-text search against artist, album, or label of any spin.

-The query string parameter `deleted=1` may be supplied to return only deleted but not yet purged playlists.
+In the case of `filter[user]`, you may supply an optional filter `filter[deleted]=1` to return only only deleted but not yet purged playlists.
 In this case, the `expires` property will be set for each playlist in the response.

 Pagination is supported only for match.
 Sorting is not supported.